 All airlines have implemented new passenger guidelines to promote safe travel.
 This includes asking passengers to conduct personal health evaluations before traveling, taking each passenger’s temperature before allowing them to board the aircraft, and mandating masks both in airports and onboard the aircraft.
 Physical distancing is enforced in airports, and some airlines are still blocking middle seats to maintain more space between passengers.
 With these new guidelines, every traveler is expected to do their part to help keep others safe.

 Thanks to new technology, increased sanitation standards, the use of HEPA filters, and more, airlines are making it safer than ever to return to air travel.

-If your team is ready to resume air travel, the experts at Professional Travel are here to help!
+If your team is ready to resume air travel, the experts at Professional Travel a Direct Travel Company are here to help!
 We’ll evaluate the health and safety practices of businesses within the travel industry so you’re equipped to make the best decision for your organization.